godotengine/godot-docs/classes/class_tlsoptions.rst

 You can specify a custom ``trusted_chain`` of certification authorities (the default CA list will be used if ``null``), and optionally provide a ``common_name_override`` if you expect the certificate to have a common name other then the server FQDN.

-Note: On the Web plafrom, TLS verification is always enforced against the CA list of the web browser.
+\ **Note:** On the Web platform, TLS verification is always enforced against the CA list of the web browser.
 This is considered a security feature.

 .. rst-class:: classref-item-separator